• Skip to primary navigation

 Notes

 • The cooking temperatures and times noted below are general cook times.
-The exact time required will vary based on the model, wattage, and capacity of the air fryer.
-So please keep an eye on the food and start checking on it 5 minutes before the time is up.
+The exact time required will vary based on the model, wattage, and the capacity of the air fryer.
+So please keep an eye on the food and start checking it 5 minutes before the time is up.

 • In general, the larger the air fryer, the more time it takes to air fry foods.
 I find that the Instant Pot air fryer lid takes slightly less cooking time than my larger basket style air fryer.